VirajRajurkar/cerebot-project/Day5.md

 - Recognise symptoms of stroke (specifically ... blah blah)
 - Recognise symptoms of depression (specifically ... blah blah)

 It can be serious, weird, fun, or personal.
 Want to help patients?
 Offer advice?
 Pretend to be a wizard?
 Get creative!
+It would nice if you could remind me to check out your brainstorm doc on WhatsApp by the end of today!

 #### 2. **Write a Simple “Conversational Loop” Bot**